'data.frame': 150 obs. of 5 variables:

 There are 56 observations and 3 variables.

-data frame from iris2
+Create an iris3 data frame from iris2 that

 orders the observations from largest to smallest sepal length.
 Show the